$4$-manifolds with boundary and fundamental group $\mathbb{Z}$

 We classify topological $4$-manifolds with boundary and fundamental group $\Z$, under some assumptions on the boundary.
 We apply this to classify surfaces in simply-connected $4$-manifolds with $S^3$ boundary, where the fundamental group of the surface complement is $\Z$.
 We then compare these homeomorphism classifications with the smooth setting.
 For manifolds, we show that every Hermitian form over $\Z[t^{\pm 1}]$ arises as the equivariant intersection form of a pair of exotic smooth 4-manifolds with boundary and fundamental group $\Z$.
 For surfaces we have a similar result, and in particular we show that every $2$-handlebody with $S^3$ boundary contains a pair of exotic discs.

 In what follows a~$4$-manifold is understood to mean a compact, connected, oriented, topological~$4$-manifold.
-Freedman classified closed simply-connected~$4$-manifolds up to orientation-preserving homeomorphisms.
-Groups~$\pi$ for which classifications of closed~$4$-manifolds with fundamental group~$\pi$ are known include~$\pi \cong \Z$,~\cite{FreedmanQuinn,StongWang}, ~$\pi$ a finite cyclic group~\cite{HambletonKreck}, and~$\pi$ a solvable Baumslag-Solitar group~\cite{HambletonKreckTeichner}.
+Freedman classified closed~ $4$-manifolds with trivial fundamental group up to orientation-preserving homeomorphism.
+Other groups~$\pi$ for which classifications of closed~$4$-manifolds with fundamental group~$\pi$ are known include~$\pi \cong \Z$,~\cite{FreedmanQuinn,WangThesis,StongWang}, ~$\pi$ a finite cyclic group~\cite{HambletonKreck}, and~$\pi$ a solvable Baumslag-Solitar group~\cite{HambletonKreckTeichner}.
 Complete classification results for manifolds with boundary essentially only include the simply-connected case~\cite{BoyerUniqueness, BoyerRealization}; see also~\cite{StongRealization}.